magnusandy/skeleteonFlip/README.md

     - maybe when you clear a row/col it disappears
     - unlimited mode, clearing a row or column will delete and add a new on the end
     - al bhed mode
+    - get on the app store banner for web

 Tools and Resources used:
 - Excalibur JS (https://excaliburjs.com/)